 Being able to look after yourself or your teammate if something goes wrong could be a lifesaving skill.
 Doing a first aid course is a smart move to make and will help boost your confidence.
 I recommend checking out the Outdoor First Aid course.

 #23 Get yourself different colour and size stuff sacks

 Stuff sacks are great for keeping your kit organised and dry.
 I use Exped stuff sacks.

-#24 If you are doing a big trip, give yourself a going away party
+#24 If you are doing a big trip have a party

 I think it’s great to get your friends and family together to celebrate your big journey, plus you will have some nice memories to get you through the tough times.